ExpediaGroup/graphql-component/README.md

 To intercept resolvers with mock fixtures execute this app with `GRAPHQL_DEBUG=1` enabled.

-In this example it must be done since no actual resolvers is implemented.
+In this example it must be done since no actual resolvers is implemented (with the exception of listing).

+This works much like Apollo's `addMockFunctionsToSchema` but functions better for this use case because it will continue to use resolver when a fixture isn't present and the fixtures preserve the memoization.

 ### Usage